 Graduate admissions is a two-step process between academic programs and the Graduate School.
 Applicants must meet the minimum requirements of the Graduate School as well as the program(s).
 Once you have researched the graduate program(s) you are interested in, apply online.

-Fall Deadline | December 1 |
+Fall Deadline December 1

-Spring Deadline | This program does not admit in the spring. |
+Spring Deadline This program does not admit in the spring.

-Summer Deadline | This program does not admit in the summer. |
+Summer Deadline This program does not admit in the summer.

-GRE (Graduate Record Examinations) | Not required. |
+GRE (Graduate Record Examinations) Not required.

-English Proficiency Test | Every applicant whose native language is not English or whose undergraduate instruction was not in English must provide an English proficiency test score and meet the Graduate School minimum requirements (https://grad.wisc.edu/apply/requirements/#english-proficiency). |
+English Proficiency Test Every applicant whose native language is not English, or whose undergraduate instruction was not exclusively in English, must provide an English proficiency test score earned within two years of the anticipated term of enrollment.
+Refer to the Graduate School: Minimum Requirements for Admission policy: https://policy.wisc.edu/library/UW-1241.

-Other Test(s) (e.g., GMAT, MCAT) | n/a |
+Other Test(s) (e.g., GMAT, MCAT) n/a

-Letters of Recommendation Required | 3 |
+Letters of Recommendation Required 3

 The admissions process in the department is the responsibility of the Admissions Committee.
-The committee will direct applications from qualified candidates to a faculty member in the department whose interests are similar to the applicant's.
+The committee will direct applications from qualified candidates to faculty members in the department whose interests are similar to the applicant's.
 A temporary advisor must be willing to accept temporary responsibility for the student's graduate program.
 If no temporary advisor can be found, the candidate cannot be admitted to graduate study.
-If a faculty member agrees to serve as temporary advisor and the applicant is judged qualified for admission, the student is notified that the department will recommend admission to the Graduate School.
+If a faculty member agrees to serve as temporary advisor and the applicant is judged qualified for admission, the applicant is notified that the department will recommend admission to the Graduate School.
 Formal notification of admission comes from the Graduate School.

 All applications must include a substantial sample of academic writing.
 For applicants already having an approved master's thesis, the thesis must be submitted.
-For students holding an M.A. that did not require a thesis, and for applicants currently pursuing an M.A., a paper from a graduate-level course or seminar may be submitted.
-For students holding a B.A., the writing sample might include sections from an undergraduate thesis or seminar paper, or a course paper.
+For students holding an MA that did not require a thesis, and for applicants currently pursuing an MA, a paper from a graduate-level course or seminar may be submitted.
+For students holding a BA, the writing sample might include sections from an undergraduate thesis or seminar paper, or a course paper.
 Applicants who wish to submit an alternative writing sample (for example, solely authored published article, solely authored research report or section of a research report) should check first with the chair of the Admissions Committee.

 Graduate School Resources